 It is an honour for me to serve as the President of the EPNS for a further term (2014-2018) and it is with delight that I see the EPNS drive forward from strength to strength in attaining its aims.
 Our dynamic members of the EPNS Board are dedicated to developing paediatric neurology, to give training and education to our younger colleagues at the highest level and to start new scientific and vibrant collaborations throughout Europe and beyond.

 I invite you to explore our website to learn more about our exciting events and initiatives, and there is more to come!
 I would especially draw your attention the ‘Education and Training’ section to learn more about our training courses taking place in Hungary during 2015-2017 and our EPNS Fellowship scheme.
-Also we are very proud to introduce our latest initiative EPNS Visiting Teacher 2016 This is a an exciting new scheme and applications are now welcome!
+Also we are very proud to introduce our latest initiative EPNS Visiting Teacher 2016 This is a an exciting new scheme and we are looking forward to driving this forward.
+Our 2nd Caucasian training course will be held in Georgia on 30 September – 1 October 2016.

 Our EPNS annual subscription fees offer value for money and for the 5th year running we have been able to ensure there are no price rises.
 In fact for certain groups in 2016, the annual subscription fees have been reduced!
 Also we are pleased to continue to offer our new and existing members ONE free copy of ‘Principles and practice of child neurology in infancy’ Please visit http://www.epns.jmre.es/principles-and-practice-of-child-neurology-in-infancy-text-book/ for more information.